davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/improve-estimate-subplan-weight.md

 important to you) changes and how your model of how to do it changes.
 What you already know how to do, for example, is not important to you to relearn.

 ## Use jb labels for TODO

 You often want to use markdown headers with a TODO-xxx so that you can jump to them quickly (with ctags generation).
 That's fine to continue to do, but whenever you need a jb-style link between article sections you should also use the `todo-xxx` for it.
 This label will persist before and after completion of the task.

+## SHA on TODO

+Make todo IDs unique using git SHA.
+That is, use the git SHA that the question started on.
+In some ways this is like labeling a todo with how old it is.

+It's also indirectly a way of labeling an idea of what you were looking at when you came up with the idea; all the notes you had at that point (recursive/iterative development).
+Still, it's not like this is *the* one-and-only reference associated with the task.
+You merge .dvc branches (sometimes multiple) to help communicate what you were looking at when you did something.
+What if you needed to refer to multiple SHA in your verbal explanation?
+You may be combining results from multiple things you’ve seen in the past.

+The SHA you tack onto a TODO is really more like a timestamp.
+It's a bit better than a timestamp though because it's significantly shorter (6-7 characters rather than 10 digits for a unix timestamp).
+You can also increment it whenever you want, like an ID in a traditional system like JIRA.
+It's also more readable than plain digits.
+In fact, these short SHA were designed to be similar to IDs but for referencing past commits rather than future tasks.

+## What are `a-` and `q-` in the end?

+When we talk about project risk, it’s typically in terms of a given plan (an a-) failing.
+When you try to explain to someone why a project is highly risky, draw out for them the plan and point at the arrows that are unlikely to produce the expected results.

+Is there a fundamental difference between an a- and a q-?
+A q- should really produce multiple a- to test your different conjectures (low probability theories) about what might be causing the issue.
+But, you can’t take action until you have some a- anyways.
+Really, you should keep everything q- as long as possible (come up with better a- e.g. experiments rather than a lot).
+It’s the experimental/theoretical divide.
+It sometimes seems like the difference between an “a” and a “q” right now is whether it is small enough to do in the short term (small in INVEST).
+You meant it to be more of a distinction between whether a task was “begging the question” (assuming one answer) or was really open to multiple answers, it seems.
+You can turn left then right, or right then left, or be told you must absolutely turn right first.

+# Cost-weighted git graphs

+Could you label the nodes in a git-graph-like planning graph with the cost (typically a time cost, but include all) associated with getting from point A to point B?
+This would give you a Cost-category.
+Then you could easily compute costs between where you are and your goal.
+This would actually make it fun to do planning and estimation (e.g. for Q4).
+It’d also be a way to communicate why you think some ideas are better than others.
+Of course, you’d also have to put values on nodes (estimate the value of a goal state).
+These would be morphisms between sets, often but not always between sets that represent functions with the same domain and codomain.
+It's still a morphism if not though.

+You really like how this makes it concrete that a change in code (commits) costs something.
+You're essentially planning git commits out for your quarter, as if you had some imaginary large monorepo.

+A git graph is a DAG, which is a preorder, which can be turned into a category.
+The commits are the morphisms, and you can get to any commit from any other in most (not all) repos (lattice) (has all joins).
+A monotone map between histories would be rewriting history with a rebase that doesn't reorder commits.
+Your task IDs are the morphisms between the code (making it better), though they often get put on commit messages.

+# Review plans

+You should have a review-plans.md document similar to a review-code.md document.
+For example, send the idea to several individuals via text, or more wastefully, by calling a meeting with lots of people.
+You often wouldn't even want the low-quality feedback you get in a meeting, though.

+You don’t need to do backlog grooming if you’re asking each other questions.
+If two people agree that a question is a good one, then you have enough consensus.
+Most people don’t want to answer big questions though because it takes a lot of thought.
+Start their thinking with your own, by making statements to start the question.
+The best way to solicit questions is probably to be open and honest, and thanking people for their questions.
+If you’re working in a factory environment then you may want to actually go and ask your people “on the line” how we could be better; they can point at specific things in the material world.
+This doesn’t work as well when you’re in a conceptual world where different things are focal at different times.